30 Dec Website Development for Startups: The Complete Guide

 You have to know your product in and out.
 That’ll help you know what exact elements you need in your website.

-Think, and understand from a consumer’s perspective, what would be needed on the homepage, if you’re looking for the solution of a problem that your product/startup solves?
+Think, and understand from a consumer’s perspective, what would be needed on the homepage, if you’re looking for the solution to a problem that your product/startup solves?

 For example, think of Canva.
 The product brings you a variety of creative design templates and if you were looking for those, their homepage would have directed you to your solution (their designs builder) in just three steps.